mazorith/CIS11-LC3-Project-/README.md

 ## Creators: Brittiney S., Juvenal O., Ian H.

 Hello, This our Final Project for CIS-11.
+Our programs purpose it to generate useful data from tests scores from a inputed  by a user.

 It is a program in LC3 Assembly Languge that will ask the user to input 5 scores then dispay the max score, min score, and the letter grade equivalence of each score.